 The grand-daddy of all French climbs.
 The most frequent Alps Tour de France climb, it is also the highest Tour summit finish ever.
 The north side, including Col du Télégraphe, is a 35 kilometre dream-of-a-climb.
 The south side is superb above Col du Lautaret.

 For a detailed look of all three ways (two from the south-side) up Galibier – with lots of photos – see here.
+See here for an amazing unpaved ride on the remains of the old Galibier road.
 I also once cycled Galibier in the middle of the night, to see the sun-rise at the summit:

 #5 Col de la Moutière – 2,454 metres